openblox/api-documentation/class/NumberValue.md

 ---
 title: "NumberValue"
-superclass: "Instance"
+superclass: "BaseValue"
 ---

-The NumberValue class provides away for developers to use double values within the DataModel.
+The NumberValue class provides a way for developers to use double values within the DataModel.

 ## Properties